aalokpatwa/rasp-mibi/README.md

 Only step 2 requires these images directly--all other parts of analysis can be run without it, as intermediate data is provided.

 ### 2: Preliminary Features
-*Note*: this step requires the original image dataset in order to be run.
+**Note**: this step requires the original image dataset in order to be run.
 If the reviewer chooses to download the images, please edit the paths in the code.\
 `python3 calculate_cell_prevalence.py`  \
-*Purpose*: calculate the proportion of cells of each cell type in each patient's image.\
+**Purpose**: calculate the proportion of cells of each cell type in each patient's image.\
-*Output*: a CSV file in the intermediate_data/ folder indicating the prevalence of each cell type in each patient's image.  \
+**Output**: a CSV file in the intermediate_data/ folder indicating the prevalence of each cell type in each patient's image.  \

 `python3 calculate_protein_expression.py`  \
-*Purpose*: Calculate protein expression in each cell of each patient's image and assign positivity to each cell based on a threshold.\
+**Purpose**: Calculate protein expression in each cell of each patient's image and assign positivity to each cell based on a threshold.\
-*Output*: CSVs of expression levels in the intermediate_data/protein_expression/ folder and positivity assignments in intermediate_data/created_protein_positivity/
+**Output**: CSVs of expression levels in the intermediate_data/protein_expression/ folder and positivity assignments in intermediate_data/created_protein_positivity/

 ### 3: Immune Composition
 `python3 immune_composition.py`\
-*Purpose*: determine whether immune composition is associated with recurrence or survival.\
+**Purpose**: determine whether immune composition is associated with recurrence or survival.\
-*Ouput*: two results CSVs in results/.
+**Ouput**: two results CSVs in results/.

 ### 4: Protein Expression
 `python3 protein_expression.py`\
-*Purpose*: determine whether the expression of functional proteins is associated with recurrence or survival.\
+**Purpose**: determine whether the expression of functional proteins is associated with recurrence or survival.\
-*Output*: two results CSVs in results/.
+**Output**: two results CSVs in results/.

 ### 5: Protein Co-expression
 `python3 calculate_coexpression.py`\
-*Purpose*: Calculate instances of co-expression between proteins.\
+**Purpose**: Calculate instances of co-expression between proteins.\
-*Output*: intermediate_data/created_coexpression_matrices/.
+**Output**: intermediate_data/created_coexpression_matrices/.
 The reader can compare this output to coexpression_matrices/ to ensure reproducibility.\
-Estimated time: 10 minutes.
+**Estimated time**: 10 minutes.

 `python3 protein_coexpression.py`\
-*Purpose*: determine whether protein co-expression patterns are predictors of recurrence and survival.\
+**Purpose**: determine whether protein co-expression patterns are predictors of recurrence and survival.\
-*Output*: two KM curves with log-rank test p-value in results/.
+**Output**: two KM curves with log-rank test p-value in results/.

 ### 6: Cell-to-cell Interactions
 `python3 voronoi_interactions.py`\
-*Purpose*: calculate cell-to-cell interactions using Voronoi diagrams.\
+**Purpose**: calculate cell-to-cell interactions using Voronoi diagrams.\
-*Output*: interaction matrices in intermediate_data/created_interaction_matrices.
+**Output**: interaction matrices in intermediate_data/created_interaction_matrices.
 The reader can compare this output to interaction_matrices/ to ensure reproducibility.  \
 *Estimated time*: 40 minutes.

 `python3 functional_protein_interactions.py`\
-*Purpose*: determine whether interactions involving functional proteins are predictors of recurrence and survival.\
+**Purpose**: determine whether interactions involving functional proteins are predictors of recurrence and survival.\
-*Output*: two KM curves with log-rank test p-value in results/.
+**Output**: two KM curves with log-rank test p-value in results/.

 `python3 functional_protein_interactions.py`\
-*Purpose*: determine whether interactions involving immunoregulatory proteins are predictors of recurrence and survival.\
+**Purpose**: determine whether interactions involving immunoregulatory proteins are predictors of recurrence and survival.\
-*Output*: two KM curves with log-rank test p-value in results/.
+**Output**: two KM curves with log-rank test p-value in results/.

 ### 7: Multivariate Analysis
 `python3 multivariate_cox_regression.py`\
-*Purpose*: perform multivariate Cox regression.\
+**Purpose**: perform multivariate Cox regression.\
-*Demo Note*: the reader should change the type of cluster to be examined based on the options given in the comments.\
+**Demo Note**: the reader should change the type of cluster to be examined based on the options given in the comments.\
-*Output*: a model summary printed to output.
+**Output**: a model summary printed to output.

 `python3 random_survival_forest.py`\
-*Purpose*: build a random survival forest to evaluate importance and measure model accuracy.\
+**Purpose**: build a random survival forest to evaluate importance and measure model accuracy.\
-*Output*: an importance plot in results/ and a concordance index printed to output.\
+**Output**: an importance plot in results/ and a concordance index printed to output.\
-*Estimated time*: 2 minutes.
+**Estimated time**: 2 minutes.

 ## Citation
 Multiplexed Imaging Analysis of the Tumor-Immune Microenvironment Reveals Predictors of Outcome in Triple-Negative Breast Cancer.  \